LibraryCarpentry/Top-10-FAIR/_posts/2019-09-09-nanotechnology.md

 1. Go to the [RDA Metadata Directory](https://rd-alliance.github.io/metadata-directory/) and search for a metadata standard relevant to the focus of your nanotechnology work.
 Is there any relevant to your focus?
 2. (Discuss in pairs) Have a look at the metadata stored at Research Data Australia for the [7T Magnetom instrument](https://researchdata.ands.org.au/7t-magnetom/1305790).
 It contains simple but important public metadata and a persistent identifier.

-**Activity 2**: Go to [OpenAIRE ](https://www.openaire.eu/)and search with a keyword about your research interests.
+**Activity 2**: Go to [OpenAIRE](https://www.openaire.eu/)and search with a keyword about your research interests.
 What are the nanotechnology projects you find?
 How many publications, data or software did you get?
 What are some of the projects associated with these outputs?

 ## Thing 5 - Identifiers
 Persistent and/or Permanent Identifiers (PIDs) ensure that the scientific output is accessible even when the URL of the website has changed.
 PIDs concern both the scientific output/ digital object, and the individuals as creators of the outputs or organisations as affiliated institutions.
 A PID may be connected to a set of metadata describing an item rather than the item itself.